 The sheen of your wood floor finish is a matter of personal preference and lifestyle.

-Gloss finishes offer the most shine and reflect the most light.
+Gloss finishes offer the most shine and reflect a lot of light.
 Semi-gloss finishes offer some shine and reflect some light.
 Satin finishes offer less light reflection.
 Matte finishes offer the least shine and reflect the least light.
+The less sheen, the less you will notice small scratches and other normal wear.

 The natural colors of wood are often highlighted within each wood floor.
 These natural colors may be toned up or down to create darker or lighter versions of the wood itself.
+With the help of stains and a variety of color recipes, the color options for your floors are endless.